 Limited stocks supported

-Fortunately, we can expect Wealthsimple to gradually increase the number of stocks with fractional trading support over time.
+We can expect Wealthsimple to gradually increase the number of stocks with fractional trading support over time.

 Trades are not real-time